njlordi/FuelEfficiency/README.md

 Intructions:

-    Java and Mars MIPS Simulator must be installed installed.
+    Java and Mars MIPS Simulator must be installed.

     Open the .ASM file in Mars.